KhronosGroup/KTX-Software/BUILDING.md

 For Windows install the Vulkan SDK via the installer.

-For iOS and macOS, install the Vulkan SDK by copying the content of the mounted `.dmg` to some location of choice.
-You need version 1.2.141.2 or later.
+For iOS and macOS, install the Vulkan SDK by downloading the macOS installer and double-clicking _install_ in the mounted `.dmg`.
+You need version 1.2.189.1 or later for Apple Silicon support.
 This SDK contains MoltenVK (Vulkan Portability on Metal) for both iOS and macOS.

 ### Doxygen